freeCodeCamp/freeCodeCamp/guide/english/typography/combining-typefaces/index.md

 * Pair a tall and short font to create visual interest
 * Pair fonts with different weights to create a strong contrast
 * Pair a regular and italic font to create emphasis
+* Pair a serif and sans-serif typeface with similar x-heights

 There are no hard and fast rules for choosing typefaces, but you can often avoid having to choose new typefaces by styling an existing typeface to create a visual hierarchy.
 When in doubt, keep it simple.